makethunder/awsudo/README.md

 ```

 It's been a while, and you want to rotate your API keys according to [best
 practices].
-Or maybe you were doing a presentation and accidentaly flashed your
+Or maybe you were doing a presentation and accidentally flashed your
 credentials to the audience.
 Oops!
 Just one command rotates your keys and
 updates your configuration: